slatedocs/slate/source/includes/stackpath/_instances.md

 <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/instances/:id?operation=restartt</code>

-Restart an instance in a given [environment](#administration-environments) with the specific id.
+Restart an instance in a given [environment](#administration-environments) with the specific ID.